 - Enliven all five senses.
 Ayurveda, an ancient healing system dating to 6,000 BCE in the Indus Valley, teaches us how to heal through our senses.
 When the mind is out of balance, look to balance the 3 S’s: sight/sound/smell.
 Pick a time each day for your digital detox and opt for things that are more soothing to the mind, such as looking at images of nature, listening to healing sounds or music, and breathing in essential oils or aromatherapy.
 When the body is out of balance, look to the 2 T’s: taste and touch.
 Choose to consume healthy foods throughout the day, get exercise, or give yourself a massage with warming oils at bath time.

 - Hydrate.
-While there continues to be a debate on what is the recommended amount of water needed to consume daily, keeping your organs hydrated and nourished is a sound practice.
+While there continues to be a debate on what is the recommended amount of water needed to consume daily, keeping your organs hydrated and nourished is a sound practice for boosting your immune system.
 With today’s busy schedules and lifestyles, on average many people operate under-hydrated.
 Remember, you can also consume water content through fruits and vegetables, plus you’ll get the benefit of vitamins and other nutrients.